Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Thermo Mutual Information (HTMI)

-To determine the wormhole's area, denoted as $\mathcal{A}(\gamma_{\text{w}})$, we partition the integration variable $z$ from equation \eqref{eq82} into three distinct regions.
-The initial region (I) initiates at the left boundary and spans from there into the bulk, ultimately reaching the horizon.
-Subsequently, the second region (II) commences at the horizon and concludes at $z=z_0$.
-Lastly, the third region (III) commences at $z=z_0$, proceeds towards the right (as depicted in fig.\ref{PDshock}), and extends until it encounters the horizon.
-The direction of $t$ is contingent on the rate of change in $z$ along the extremal surface.
+For the calculation of $\mathcal{A}(\gamma_{\text{w}})$, we split the integration $\mathcal{A}$ into three distinct regions.
+The region (I) starts at the left boundary and spans inside the bulk upto the left horizon.
+The second region (II) starts from the horizon and ended at $z=z_0$.
+Lastly, the third region (III) begins at $z=z_0$, proceeds towards the right (as depicted in Fig.\ref{PDshock}), and extends until it encounters the right horizon.
+The sign ``$\pm$" signifies the rate of change of $z$ with respect to $t$ along the extremal surface.

-Taking into account the three regions labeled as I, II, and III, the specific expression for $\mathcal{A}(\gamma_{\text{w}})$ takes the following form:
+Taking into account the three regions labeled as I, II, and III, the expression for $\mathcal{A}(\gamma_{\text{w}})$ takes the following form: